ddicicco1/Vendors-Demo/README.md

-# Goose Project
+# Vendors Demo

-This is a new project created with Goose AI assistance.
+This is a demo project for vendor-related functionality.

 ## Getting Started